 - Network with past and present OT members at the PTE reception, Annual Business Meeting, and Speed Mentoring Session at the AOTA Annual Conference.

-- Receive a one-year subscription to OTJR: Occupation, Participation and Health (a $108 value) and name printed in OTJR's annual list of inductees.
+- Receive a one-year subscription to OTJR: Occupational Therapy Journal of Research (a $108 value) and name printed in OTJR's annual list of inductees.

 - PTE members seeking federal employment may be eligible for a GS level upgrade according to the U.S. Office of Personnel Management's General Schedule Qualification Policies.
 Section 4 reviews the Educational and Training Provisions or Requirements necessary to be eligible for the upgrade.
 Some of the provisions and requirements are based on class standing, grade point average or honor society membership, and may mean a higher level of pay.
 Keep in mind this is not a PTE managed benefit -- it is federal policy.
 Questions regarding this policy should be directed to the Human Resources department associated with the position being applied for.